-For 60 years already, World Press Photo has encouraged the highest standards in photojournalism.
+World Press Photo has been encouraging the highest standards in photojournalism since 1955.
 The resulting archive is not only a record of more than half a century of human history, but a showcase of successive styles in visual storytelling.

 In 2010, nature showed its destructive power in different shapes: floods almost drowned Pakistan; Mount Merapi on Java blasted a deadly stream of hot rock, volcanic ash and pyroclastic flows; while massive earthquakes hit China and Haiti, which went under in rubble, fire and looting.
 Photographers were there to witness, record, and show the natural disasters, just as they were in Bangkok during demonstrations, in Budapest when a man jumped to his death, in Dalian after two oil pipelines exploded, in Duisburg when people were trampled to death, and in Karachi during target shootings.